Gremlins: Critical response

+Themes and interpretations

 While some critics criticized the film's depictions of violence and greed—such as death scenes, Kate's speech and the gremlins' gluttony—for lacking comic value, scholar Charlotte Miller instead interpreted these as a satire of "some characteristics of Western civilization", suggesting that Westerners may take too much satisfaction from violence.
 Gremlins can also be interpreted as a statement against technology, in that some characters, such as Billy's father, are overly dependent on it.
 In contrast, Mr. Wing is shown to have a strong distaste for television.
 Kirkpatrick Sale also interpreted Gremlins as an anti-technology film in his book Rebels Against the Future.
 Another scholar suggested that the film is meant to express a number of observations of society by having the gremlin characters shift in what they are meant to represent.
 At different times, they are depicted as teenagers, the wealthy establishment, and fans of Disney films.

 Another scholar drew a connection between the microwave scene and urban legends about pets dying in microwave ovens.
 He described the portrayal of this urban legend in the film as successful, but that meant it seemed terrible.
 This is indeed a scene that is thought of as being one of the film's most violent depictions; with even Roger Ebert expressing some fear in his review that the film might encourage children to try similar things with their pets.
 Catherine Lester casts doubt on whether any children actually did attempt this as a result of seeing the film.
 Situating Gremlins in the children's horror genre, she argues that child viewers are invited to identify with the gremlins themselves, whose rebellious behaviour may function as a source of subversive pleasure.